srjit/kaggle-uk-accident-data-analysis/code/python/algorithms/clustering-1/README.md

 	- htmls : Since the map outputs do not render on github, html output documents of previous successful runs
 	      have been placed here as a demo.
 	- scrap-code : Intermediate scrap code used in analysis
 	- address_list_x : These files are address from geo-tags in json format.
-Since most service providers restrict <br>
-	   		  decoding geo to address api limits to ~ 2000 calls per day, the decoded addresses have been cached <br>
-			  and kept in these files.
+Since most service providers restrict decoding geo to address api limits to ~ 2000 calls per day, the decoded addresses have been cached and kept in these files.